Chesapeake Bay Maritime Museum

-From 10-4pm on Saturday, November 2, the Chesapeake’s oyster will be celebrated at the Chesapeake Bay Maritime Museum’s (CBMM) OysterFest in St. Michaels, MD.
-The event features live music, oysters and other food, children’s activities, boat rides, oyster demonstrations, harvesting displays, retriever demonstrations, cooking demonstrations, and an oyster stew competition among regional chefs.
+On Saturday, November 2, the Chesapeake’s oyster will be celebrated at the Chesapeake Bay Maritime Museum’s (CBMM) OysterFest in St. Michaels, MD.
+The event features live music by Sweet Leda, oysters and other local fare, children’s activities, boat rides, oyster demonstrations, harvesting displays, retriever demonstrations, cooking demonstrations, documentary films, and an oyster stew competition among regional chefs.

+The festival takes place from 10am to 5pm on Saturday, November 2.
 Admission to OysterFest is free for CBMM members and children five years and under, otherwise it’s $15 for adults, $12 for seniors, and $6 for children between the ages of six and 17.
 Food and boat rides are an additional cost.
-For more information, visit www.cbmm.org/oysterfest or call 410-745-2916.
+Visit www.cbmm.org/oysterfest or call 410-745-2916 for more information.

 Click any thumbnails or links below to open a large image in a new tab.
 After picture has completely loaded, right-click (Option-click on a Mac) on the large image in order to download.
 All images are RGB.